Please contact us if you have an objection that is not dealt with here.

 While we are on the topic of philosophy it is worth remembering there are rules to philosophical discourse - rules that are broken every day by the media.

-We are not going to get into arguments about a single elderly lady living in a big house with 400 acres of parkland, a Constable on the wall in the library and the farmland held in a St Kitts and Nevis Trust - we don't need to, liens solve the problem for the amount she can't afford above what she is currently paying in Council Tax.
+We are not going to get into arguments about a single elderly lady living in a big house with 400 acres of parkland, a Constable on the wall in the library, the farmland held in a St Kitts and Nevis Trust, and tens of thousands coming in each year by way or unearned rent - we don't need to, liens solve the problem for the amount she can't afford above what she is currently paying in Council Tax.

 Most people will pay less with LVT but a few will pay more.